BERT HOWE

 DIRECTORY AND CAPABILITIES

-Drawing from more than four thousand construction and design related expert designations, the Ruby, Virginia Construction Expert Directory provides a wide spectrum of trial support and consulting services to legal professionals and construction practice groups seeking effective resolution of construction defect and claims litigation.
-BHA provides construction related trial support and expert consulting services to the industry's leading construction practice groups, Fortune 500 builders, insurers, owners, as well as a variety of public entities.
-Utilizing in house assets which include registered architects, professional engineers, licensed general and specialty contractors, the firm brings regional experience and local capabilities to Ruby and the surrounding areas.
+With over four thousand construction defect and claims related expert designations, the Ruby, Virginia Construction Expert Directory provides a single point of reference for construction defect and claims related support to attorneys and construction practice groups concerned with construction defect and claims matters.
+BHA provides construction related trial support and expert consulting services to the nation's most recognized construction practice groups, public builders, risk managers, owners, state and local government agencies.
+In connection with in house personnel which comprise construction cost and scheduling experts, registered design professionals, forensic engineers, certified professional estimators, the organization brings national experience and local capabilities to Ruby and the surrounding areas.

 Construction Expert Witness News & Info